VIVATOP

 Preoperative Planning

-Every surgery has to be extensivley planned beforehand to minimize risks.
-We try to assist the surgeons during this phase by providing the possibility to collaberate with (external) colleques in a multi-user virtual enviroment.
-There they will be able to view, inspect and manipulate 3D patient data.
-A key feature for immersion and usability is the haptic feedback from the physical organ models.
-Those models can be printed and used as a controler for the corresponding virtual model.
+Every surgery has to be extensively planned beforehand to minimize risks.
+We try to assist the surgeons during this phase by providing the possibility to collaborate with (external) colleagues in a multi-user virtual environment.
+There they will be able to view, inspect and manipulate 3D patient data in form of reconstructed virtual organs.
+A key feature for immersion and usability is the haptic feedback from the physical 3D-printed organ models which act as controllers for the corresponding virtual models.

 Intraoperative Support

-During a live surgery, multiple depth cameras will be used to record the ongoing operation.
-This data will be streamed into the virtual enviroment and a point cloud reconstruction is rendered so external experts can view and support the surgery.
+During a live surgery, multiple depth cameras will be used to capture the ongoing operation.
+This data will be streamed into the virtual environment and a 3D (point cloud) reconstruction is rendered to allow external experts to view and support the surgery.
+Additionally, the users can be represented by real-time personalized point cloud avatars.

 Training

-The training of students and doctors is another vital use case which could greatly benefit from the physical and virtual organ models.
+The training of students and doctors is another vital use case that greatly benefits from the physical and virtual organ models as well as the collaborative VR applications.

 Our Contributions